ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/how-to/subscribe-to-store-events.markdown

 }

 * **Example**
-  To define a method that would be activated when a request fails:
+  To define a method that would be activated on a topology update:
   {CODE OnTopologyUpdatedEvent@ClientApi\DocumentStore\StoreEvents.cs /}

     To subscribe to the event: